-For example you might put money on your guess that a share will trade above its current price in the next hour.
+For example, you might put money on your guess that a share will trade above its current price in the next hour.
 If you guess correctly you could ‘win’ a fixed amount of money.
 If you guess incorrectly you would lose the money you invested.

-Most binary option providers operate through an online platform.
+Most binary options providers operate through an online platform.
 You have to make a minimum deposit to set up an account before you can start trading.
 There’s usually also a minimum amount you need to place on a trade.

 Once you’ve placed a trade, in most cases your money is locked in until the option expires.
 If you decide you’d like to stop trading, you should receive the balance of your account back.
 This is the initial sum you invested, plus or minus any wins or losses.
 Make sure you confirm this before paying your deposit.

 Binary options may promise to make you money quickly, but like gambling, you could lose all of the money you’ve invested.

 Most online platforms make binary trading look easy by promoting a simple three-step process – online tutorials, educational materials and pop-up chat boxes.
 Don’t be fooled.
 Guessing the short-term movements of a share price, currency, index or commodity is extremely difficult, even for professionals.
 It’s possible to lose a lot of money trading in this way.